rajlu/copeme/README.md

 # Copeme (JavaScript chrome extension version)

 Hello there!
 That's one of my earliest `JavaScript` projects that I made.
-This is simple bot (or web scraper) that will buy (more like try to buy) clothes on [supreme](https://www.supremenewyork.com) site.
+This is simple bot (or web scraper) that will buy (more like try to buy) clothes on [supreme](https://www.supremenewyork.com).

 > This code is ugly and I can't remember what everything does